Four Weeks to Fitness

 Day Two - Buy More Vegetables and Fiber

-Also make sure to get plenty of fiber in your diet.
-Not only does it help your bowl movements stay "regular", it helps to keep you feeling full without increasing your daily caloric intake.
+Also, make sure to get plenty of fiber in your diet.
+Not only does it help your bowel movements stay "regular," it helps to keep you feeling full without increasing your daily caloric intake.

 Day Three - Keep Score